UKCloud/documentation/articles/azure/azs-ref-overview.md

 ### Storage

-Azure Stack Hub storage is all served from the same pool of disks and does not provide “limitless” storage, so you should consider the following:
+Azure Stack Hub storage is all served from the same pool of disks and does not provide "limitless" storage, so you should consider the following:

 - Use blob storage (object storage) to support the application; not for multiple petabytes of data storage